SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: A Recipe for Diverse Balanced Dataset

 \subsection{Related Work}

-To evaluate the safety of modern LLMs with instruction-following capabilities, recent work~\citep{shaikh2023second, liu2023jailbreaking, zou2023universal, rottger2023xstest, shen2023anything, qi2023fine, huang2023catastrophic, vidgen2023simplesafetytests, cui2023fft, li2024salad, mazeika2024harmbench, souly2024strongreject,zhang2023safetybench} propose different instruction datasets that might trigger unsafe behavior---building on earlier work evaluating toxicity and bias in underlying pretrained LMs on simple sentence-level completion~\citep{gehman2020realtoxicityprompts} or knowledge QA tasks~\citep{parrish-etal-2022-bbq}.
+As modern LLMs continue to advance in their instruction-following capabilities, ensuring their safe deployment in real-world applications becomes increasingly critical.
+A common approach to achieving this is aligning pre-trained LLMs through preference optimization~\citep{bai2022training,rafailov2024direct,meng2024simpo,daisafe2024}, enabling models to refuse assistance with unsafe instructions.
+To evaluate the inherent safety of aligned LLMs, recent work~\citep{shaikh2023second, liu2023jailbreaking, zou2023universal, rottger2023xstest, shen2023anything, qi2023fine, huang2023catastrophic, vidgen2023simplesafetytests, cui2023fft, li2024salad, mazeika2024harmbench, souly2024strongreject,zhang2023safetybench} propose different instruction datasets that might trigger unsafe behavior -- building upon earlier work that evaluate toxicity and bias of pretrained LMs on simple sentence-level completion~\citep{gehman2020realtoxicityprompts} or knowledge QA tasks~\citep{parrish-etal-2022-bbq}.
 These datasets usually consist of varying numbers of potentially unsafe user instructions, spanning across different safety categories (e.g., illegal activity, misinformation).
-These unsafe instructions are then used as inputs to LLMs, and the model responses are evaluated to determine model safety.
+The unsafe instructions are then used as inputs to LLMs, and the model responses are evaluated to determine model safety.
 In Appendix~\ref{app:prior-datasets-overview}, we provide a more detailed survey of these datasets with a summary of key attributes.